ah teaches graphic design (Sketchapalooza lecture)

 Workload

-A reminder that this course expects about 3-6 hours of work per week outside of class.
-You will be able to complete some of this work during lecture.
+A reminder that this course expects about 2-5 hours of work per week outside of class.
+You will be able to complete some of this work in the lecture.

 If you ever have concerns with workload please email Andrew.